QuineDot/rust-learning/src/dyn-trait-overview.md

 }
 ```

 ### `dyn Trait` is neither a generic nor dynamically typed

 Given a concrete lifetime `'a`, `dyn Trait + 'a` is a statically known type.
+The *erased base type* is not statically known, but don't let this confuse
+you: the `dyn Trait` itself is its own distinct type and that type is known
+at compile time.

 For example, consider these two function signatures:
 ```rust
 # trait Trait {}